parsaeisa/Notes/Software engineering/work culture.md

 ### Being sharp

+You do not have to always remember the business logic, but you should find it immediately in the code.

 - Try to give solutions all the time. (the solution can go beyond software engineering and go to other parts like QA, product, analyze, etc.)
     - You can also correct your manager, for example while breaking a task ( tasks' granularity)